 We all know those people.
-The people who don’t really need anything and feel impossible to buy for.
+The people who don’t really need anything, and feel impossible to buy for.
+So I polled my hardest to buy for relatives to find 19 gifts for the woman who has everything.

-And I hate to say it…the older I get, the more this describes most of my family.
+I hate to say it, but the older I get, the more difficult my family is to buy for.

-Buy Now Gifts for the Woman who Has Everything
+19+ Buy Now Gifts for the Woman who has Everything

 Anchor Hocking Apothecary Jars